Montuvlv/cybersec-portfolio/README.md

 Welcome to my cybersecurity portfolio!
 This repository serves as a centralized hub for my ongoing learning, practical labs, script development, and detailed writeups from platforms like [TryHackMe](https://tryhackme.com).

 ## 👨‍💻 About Me
-*Briefly introduce yourself here.
-E.g., "I am an aspiring Security Analyst/Penetration Tester passionate about identifying vulnerabilities and securing systems."*
+"I am an aspiring Security Analyst/Penetration Tester passionate about identifying vulnerabilities and securing systems."

 ---